IoThingsDev/iothings-website/content/_index.md

 description: "Bootstrap your next IoT project."
 ---

-IoThings is an IoT framework that will allow you to speed up your backend developments, while being secure, reliable and scalable.
+IoThings is an open-source IoT framework that will allow you to speed up your backend developments, while being secure, reliable and scalable.